bayeslabs/ragindex/README.md

 python main.py --config ./config.yaml --user_files /path/to/files --chunk_size 400 --top_k 5
 ```

-## Executing RAGPY
+## Executing Ragindex

 Ensure you have the necessary API keys set up:
 - `OPENAI_API_KEY`: Your OpenAI API key
 - `HUGGINGFACEHUB_API_TOKEN`: Your Hugging Face Hub API token

-Run RAGPY with the desired configuration:
+Run Ragindex with the desired configuration:
 ```bash
 python main.py --config path/to/config.yaml
 ```

 ## Configuration
-Customize the behavior of RAGpy using the `config.yaml` file.
+Customize the behavior of Ragindex using the `config.yaml` file.
 Refer to the configuration file for detailed options and descriptions.